axelv/TCN/README.md

 # TensorFlow implementation of the TCN network
 A TensorFlow implementation of the TCN network is available in the [/TF](TF/) folder.
 Everything is implemented using low-level TensorFlow code.
 Instead of using "Weight Normalization", "Batch Normalization" [http://www.jmlr.org/proceedings/papers/v37/ioffe15.html](S Ioffe, C Szegedy) is used.

 **TIP** : Be carefull with the initialization of the weights!
-Increasing the variance of the initializer can result in Nan's easily.
+Increasing the variance of the initializer can result in NAN's easily.

 ---------------------------